rchriste/OnPurpose/README.md

 * Azure Dev Ops
 * OneDrive

+## Interested?

+If so I want to warn you that _On Purpose_ is currently an unpaid hobby project for me and while this remains true I am the primary customer.
+At this stage the application is rough with bugs and usability problems.
+It is more as a proof of concept and research project than it is a serious commercial or open source project.

+I am currently working towards implementing my vision to something that I consider showable.
+If you want to build it and try it out then be my guest but otherwise I recommend waiting until I am far enough long to feel good about providing binaries to download or install.

 ## Core Rust Crates of _On Purpose_

 Currently _On Purpose_ is a text based Windows program written in Rust.
 It brings up a selection of items using the [inquire](https://github.com/mikaelmello/inquire) crate.
 This is the current UI because it is the easiest to experiment with as I work out the core feature set.
 In time I intend to adopt [Ratui](https://ratatui.rs/) for a more fully featured but still text based UI.